FelixFourcolor/Sind-Blitze-sind-Donner/README.md

 * Alto: bit
 * Tenor: iron xylophone
 * Bass: guitar
-* Oboe I, oboe II, flute: bell
+* Oboe I & II, flute: bell
-* Violin I, violin II, viola: harp
+* Violin I & II, viola: harp
-* Continuo: bass
+* Cello: bass

 Transposed up 4 semitones to better fit noteblock's ranges.
 However, a few notes still do not fit, then they are either transposed up/down an octave or played by a different instrument, depending on which sounds better to me.